kinhaoo108/STWA/README.md

 ind.twitter1*.user.tweet.test files: the index of the testing set in the global graph.
 ind.twitter1*.user.tweet.adj.tc* files: the weight adjacency matrix of the global graph which simulated the task of early detection by controlling the received tweets.
 ind.twitter1*.user.tweet.adj.et* files: the weight adjacency matrix of the global graph which simulated the task of early detection by controlling the elapsed time.
-These datasets are preprocessed according to our requirement and original datasets can be available at [here](https://www.dropbox.com/s/7ewzdrbelpmrnxu/rumdetect2017.zip?dl=0)

 ## Training & Testing
 sh run.sh 0 twitter15\[twitter16\]